Antimicrobial wild type distributions of microorganisms

 MIC and inhibition zone diameter distributions

+The database of MIC and zone diameter distributions was created by Gunnar Kahlmeter for EUCAST from 2002 and onwards.
+More data is regularly added and all data is curated by Gunnar Kahlmeter and John Turnidge, EUCAST.
 Distributions are shown as "aggregated distributions" and as "aggregated weighted distributions".
 For aggregated distributions all accepted distributions (as defined in SOP 10) were added to form one common distribution.
 For aggregated weighted distributions each individual distribution was converted to contribute equally to the common aggregated distribution.
 In this way large distributions are prevented from drowning out smaller distributions.

 1. MIC distributions